Joseph B. Berger: Tertiary educational systems and institutions

 More recently, Berger's research has focused on tertiary educational systems and institutions, and made contributions towards improving the post-secondary education system, particularly in the high-need international regions such as Afghanistan, Pakistan, the Philippines, Russia, and China.
 An aspect of tertiary education that holds prominence in his work includes addressing the issues associated with improving higher education in fragile regions, and also recommending effective policies that could help in tackling the challenges.
 He led research aimed at assessing the role of higher education in promoting stability in Afghanistan, illustrated the state of Afghanistan's higher education system in the aftermath of the Taliban's defeat in 2001, and described the existing challenges associated with developing institutional autonomy in Afghanistan.
 Based on his research, and projects conducted in different regions and cultures, the "User-inspired Research" serves as an approach for the needs assessment analysis for formulating, and implementing organizational and leadership development initiatives.
 Drawing on qualitative data, he assessed the models of educational management in post-secondary institutions based in Northwest China, characterized Chinese higher education by looking into its complexity, and diversity, and proposed models of organizations that could be adapted to their specific context.
+He also co-developed the Value Framework for global higher education which emphasizes the importance of balancing quality, access, relevance, and investment in the development of university and higher education systems.